BioInfoData/pileup_stranded/README.md

 ```
+#### Examples for starnded usage:

-For example, to pileup the test bam file in the folder **test_pileup** using 5 processors, reporting only G bases in the positive strand and only C bases at the negative strand and filtering for sites with min mutation rate of 20%, min coverage of 10 reads and min mutated reads of 4 reads, use this command:
+To pileup the test bam file in the folder **test_pileup** using 5 processors, reporting only G bases in the positive strand and only C bases at the negative strand and filtering for sites with min mutation rate of 20%, min coverage of 10 reads and min mutated reads of 4 reads, use this command:

 ```
 python stranded_pileup.py --bam test_pileup/sampled.bam --genome hg19.fa \